A vibrant city of culture in Germany on the River Elbe

 On the banks of the Elbe

-Bilderberg Bellevue Hotel Dresden is a conference hotel with character and is located on the picturesque banks of the River the Elbe in the centre of Dresden.
-The perfect location to give your meeting or event an extra boost.
+Bilderberg Bellevue Hotel Dresden is a conference hotel with character on the picturesque banks of the Elbe in the center of Dresden.
+The perfect location to give your meeting or event an extra dimension.

 Three-day family package.
 Including breakfast and a Billy Backpack gift.
 Two children up to 11 years stay for free.